At least 5 police officers killed in Colombia bombing

 (CNN)At least five Colombian police officers were killed and 42 others injured Saturday morning after a bomb was hurled at a station house in the northern coastal city of Barranquilla, police said.

-The attacker, riding on a motorcycle, threw an explosive device at the station in the San Jose neighborhood as officers were preparing to start the workday, according to Fernando Ramos of the Colombian police.
+The attacker, riding on a motorcycle, threw an explosive device at the station in the San Jose neighborhood as officers were preparing to start the workday, according to Colombian police.

 The attorney general's office identified the attacker as Cristian Camilo Bellon Galindo, 31.
 Authorities said he was charged with five counts of aggravated homicide, and 42 counts of attempted homicide.
 Charges related to and terrorism and use of explosives will be filed, authorities said.